thealifaisal/boolean-retrieval-model/README.md

 In best match a query describes good or best matching documents.
 In this case the result is a ranked list of document.

-The Boolean model here I’m going to deal with is the most common exact match model.
+The Boolean model here dealt with is the most common exact match model.

 ## Basic Assumption of Boolean Model: